Expandable dual lamp HO T5 fluorescent aquarium light fixture

 Please note: Return of electrical equipment to Drs.
 Foster & Smith for exchange or refund is limited to 60 days from the date of purchase.
 Beyond 60 days, please contact the manufacturer for repair or replacement as covered by the manufacturer's warranty.

-Sleek T 5 fluorescent light fixture loaded with
+T 5 fluorescent lamps emit light in the

-6,000°K T 5 HO fluorescent lamps for freshwater
+T 5 HO fluorescent lamp for freshwater and